Mental Health Awareness

 $175.00 per attendee

 Fees must be paid at registration.
-(10% late fee will be assessed after 60 days)
+(10% late fee will be assessed after 60 days) No attendance certificate if the registration is not paid.

 CIT certification course – 5 days – very intense and interactive.
 It gives an in-depth look at mental illness and its implications for law enforcement.
 We cover: schizophrenia and psychotic disorders, mood disorders, cognitive disorders, personality and substance disorders, suicide assessment, adolescent & elder issues, PTSD, excited delirium, suicide by cop, and mental health courts.
 Advocates and consumers of mental health services speak on their experiences, there are site visits to mental health hospitals and service providers in your area and extensive role play exercises with professional actors.The Training Courses – Who Should Attend ?